NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 ### landCoverLcm

 **What:** Landcover class and area by site and year, with percentages for different types, uses landcover class codes from LAND_COVER_LCM_CLASSES.
-Derived from the LC maps and not updated.
+Derived from the LC maps and not routinely updated.

 **Preprocessing:** Convert cover from % to (rounded) fraction, map year to a date.